Peace Preservation Law: Consequences

+Between 1926 and 1935, 17,621 people in Korea were arrested under the law and 5,075 were convicted.
 From 1925 through 1945, over 70,000 people were arrested under the provisions of the Peace Preservation Law, but only about 10% reached trial, and the death penalty was imposed on only two offenders, spy Richard Sorge and his informant, Hotsumi Ozaki.
 The Peace Preservation Law was repealed following the end of World War II by the American occupation authorities.
 The repeal was effected on October 15, 1945.